 Former member Kelly tells us that one of the things taught in the course was that men are not naturally monogamous so wives and girlfriends shouldn’t question their partners about fidelity.
 That line is so tired, honestly.
 We then see footage of Nancy giving a lecture at a meeting where she says that men are capable of being serious with one woman while having sex with others, whereas a man knows a woman isn’t capable of the same.
 Nancy is stuck somewhere in the 1950’s, apparently.

 India told the group she wasn’t down with that whole open relationship for the man idea and was promptly told she needed to get an EM (Exploration of Meaning) so that she could get over it.
 As you may recall, EMs are supposed to resolve any issue you may have about pretty much anything.
 We see a promo video where Michel somewhat arrogantly says that thanks to Jness Tracks, he has learned to “exercise his free will.”
 I guess he means the free will of his dick?
 Honestly, I have no idea.
 I’m just making a joke.
-He and India didn’t break up or anything, but this course couldn’t have helped male-female discourse.
+He and India didn’t break up or anything, but this intensive couldn’t have helped male-female discourse.

 India tells us that she was only in her early 20’s but she was learning from and hanging with a lot of people in their 30’s who were having open relationships and swapping partners.
 These concepts about sex and relationships “were repeated constantly in all of the classes.”